jacoby/RLangSyntax/README.md

+# Komodo supports R syntax natively as of 9.3

+## You probably don't want to use this project

+## Been nice while it lasted

+## So long and thanks for the fish

 Default release of KomodoEdit features language syntax highlighting for a large number of languages, but not for R. There existed SciViews-K (http://www.sciviews.org/SciViews-K/), but it stopped working with